HESA Shahed 136: Reactions

 In response to the initial attacks, Ukrainian President Volodymyr Zelenskyy has denounced it as "a collaboration with evil".
 Diplomatic ties between Iran and Ukraine were subsequently reduced as a consequence of the attacks.

 On 18 October 2022 the U.S. State Department accused Iran of violating United Nations Security Council Resolution 2231 by selling drones to Russia, agreeing with similar assessments by France and the United Kingdom.
 On 22 October France, Britain and Germany formally called for an investigation by the UN team responsible for UNSCR 2231.
 Iran's ambassador to the UN responded that these accusations were an erroneous interpretation of paragraph 4 of annex B of the resolution, which clearly states it applies to items that "could contribute to the development of nuclear weapon delivery systems", which these drones could not.
 Resolution 2231 was adopted after the Joint Comprehensive Plan of Action (JCPOA) was signed.
 The U.S. withdrew from the agreement under the Donald Trump administration in 2018.
 The embargo on conventional Iranian arms ended in October 2020, but the restrictions on Iran regarding missiles and related technologies are in place until October 2023.

 An Iranian Major-General said 22 countries requested to purchase Iranian drones.

 Multiple critics including a senior researcher of the Center for Security Studies called the weapon tactically useless, and said that its role is as a weapon of terror against civilians.
 Others said it can be used to carried out devastating strikes to Ukrainian forces but are unlikely to be a game-changer for the war.

-In response to the allegations of the use of Iranian drones, Iran affirmed its willingness to hold direct talks with and on 24 October 2022.
 Iran denied sending arms for use in the Ukraine war and Iranian foreign minister Hossein Amir-Abdollahian said Iran will not remain indifferent if it is proven that Russia used Iranian drones in the war against Ukraine.
 On 5 November 2022, Abdollahian said Iran shipped "a small number" of drones to Russia before the war.
 He repeated Iran will not remain indifferent if proven Russia used Iranian drones against Ukraine.
-He denounced Ukraine for not showing up at talks to discuss evidences of Russian use of Iranian drones.
-Iran foreign ministry continued to refute sending weapons for use in the war.
+He denounced Ukraine for not showing up at talks to discuss evidence of Russian use of Iranian drones.
+Iran foreign ministry continued to deny sending weapons for use in the war.

-2022 Syria
+2022 Syria and Iraqi Kurdistan

 The U.S. military believes groups allied to Iran used the Shahed 136 in August 2022 against a U.S.-run military base at Al-Tanf in Syrian opposition controlled territory in the Syrian Desert.

-2022 Iraqi Kurdistan

 In 2022, the IRGC Ground Forces used the Shahed 136 drone in attacks on headquarters of Kurdish separatist group in the Kurdistan region of Iraq.

+2023 Indian Ocean

+On 24 November, it was suspected that an Iranian Shahed 136 had been used to attack the CMA CGM bulk carrier Symi in the Indian Ocean according to a US defense official.
+The attack caused damage to the ship but did not injure any of the crew.